How to Add Social Media Icons to an Email Signature

 Your work isn't done once the video is live.
 The first few hours are important for gaining momentum, and analyzing your performance over time is how you get better.

 When someone takes the time to post a comment, respond!
-Answering questions and liking comments tells the algorithm that your post is fostering community and conversation, which can lead to it being shown to more people.
+Answer questions and like comments to tell the algorithm that your post is fostering community and conversation, which can lead to it being shown to more people.
 Engagement breeds more engagement.

 After a few days, go into your Facebook Insights.
 Look at important metrics like: